Estate Planning Lawyer St. Charles, MO

 Developing a Trust

-A trust is a way for a person to avoid probate and dictate how assets are distributed when they are unable to do so.
+A trust is a way for a person to avoid probate and dictate how assets are distributed when they cannot do so.
 A trust ensures that assets are protected and distributed in the way that you wish.
-When a trust is established, there are two primary trusts to consider, an irrevocable living trust and a revocable living trust.
+There are two primary trusts to consider when a trust is established: an irrevocable living trust and a revocable living trust.
 An irrevocable living trust is something that cannot be modified once it has been created.
 A revocable living trust is something that can be managed and revised by a grantor throughout their lifetime.
 When a person passes away, assets can be distributed based on the grantor’s wishes.

 Trusts Versus Wills

-When you are planning your estate, you may be tempted to write your will and just get it done with.
+When planning your estate, you may be tempted to write your will and get it done with.
 In general, you probably know what assets you have and who you want those assets to go to.
 However, your estate planning does not need to stop at creating a will.
-In fact, you may not realize that it is in your best interest (and the interest of your beneficiaries) to create a trust.
-In some cases, you may even want to create both.
+You may not realize that it is in your best interest (and the interest of your beneficiaries) to create a trust.
+In some cases, you may even want to make both.

 What is the main difference between a trust and will?

-Both of these things may be incredibly important to you, so it is key to decide early on if there is anything that may exclude using a will or a trust.
+Both of these things may be incredibly important to you, so it is critical to decide early on if anything may exclude using a will or a trust.
 When it comes to wills and trusts, there are usually two main differences to keep in mind: